 The S-Max offers the great seating versatility of an MPV, like most of its rivals and unlike many crossovers.
 Ford claims there are 32 different load/seat combinations.

-Three rows of seats give room to carry 7 people in a 2-3-2 layout.
+Three rows of seats give room to carry seven people in a 2-3-2 layout.
 The rear two fold up from the boot floor and are a little tight on headroom because of the sloping coupe-style roof.
-With those seat folded flat the boot is big.
+With those seats folded flat, the boot is big.
 Fold the middle seats and it’s enormous.
 There’s an underfloor storage area too.

 Seats are particularly easy to fold flat at the press of a button which makes access to the rear seats easier than it might be.
 The big tailgate also rises high though to reveal an easy, wide opening with a low loading lip and a flat luggage bay.